My Bunny Lies over the Sea: Plot

-The Scotsman, realizing that "the weight of evidence is greatly against [him]", accepts defeat; but he still claims that he can't be beaten when it comes to playing bagpipes, and he grabs the instrument to demonstrate.
-After playing, he dares Bugs to try and top that — which, to MacRory's shock, the rabbit does by dressing like a Scot and playing not only the pipes, but also a trombone, a saxophone, a trumpet, two clarinets, cymbals on his feet, and a bass drum on his head with the beaters tied to his ears, in the manner of a one-man band.
-Bugs takes a final glimpse at the audience and waggles his eyebrow, before an iris-out.
+Throughout the golf game, Bugs continually cheats on the Scotsman and then declares himself the winner.
+MacRory angrily denounces the rabbit's cheating, but Bugs defends himself with a list of fake "historical" citations.
+MacRory concedes defeat, but still claims that he can't be beaten when it comes to playing bagpipes, and he grabs the instrument to demonstrate.
+After playing, he dares Bugs to try outperforming him.
+Bugs dresses like a Scot playing not only the pipes, but also a trombone, a saxophone, a trumpet, two clarinets, cymbals on his feet, and a bass drum on his head with the beaters tied to his ears, all at the same time.